 Living Wage and How It Compares to the Minimum Wage

-The purpose of a living wage is to make sure than all full-time workers have enough money to live above the federal poverty level.
+The purpose of a living wage is to make sure that all full-time workers have enough money to live above the federal poverty level.

-A living wage does not include the basic buffers needed to improve one's quality of life or protect against emergencies.
-For example, it doesn't provide enough income to eat at restaurants, save for a rainy day, or pay for education loans.
+A living wage isn't enough to improve one's quality of life or protect against emergencies.
+For example, workers won't earn enough to eat at restaurants, save for a rainy day, or pay for education loans.
 It doesn't include medical, auto, or renters/homeowners insurance.
 In other words, it's enough to keep you out of a homeless shelter, but you'd still have to live paycheck-to-paycheck.
 If you can't afford insurance, and you get sick, you could still wind up homeless.

-M.I.T. provides the well-known Living Wage Calculator.
-The Institute developed it in 2004 and updated it in June 2012.
+The Massachusetts Institute of Technology provides the well-known Living Wage Calculator.
+The Institute developed it in 2004 and updated it in 2013.
 The calculator shows costs for each of the 50 states and the living wage needed to pay those basic costs.
 It compares this to the minimum wage, and the poverty wage.
 It also shows which occupations in the area typically pay less than the living wage.

 The Economic Policy Institute designed a Living Wage Calculator targeted towards a family with children.
 It also used federal data for the major metropolitan areas.
-Since it was lasted updated in 2008, its cost of living estimates are lower.
+Since it was lasted updated in 2008, its cost of living estimate is lower.